apache/incubator-nlpcraft/nlpcraft/src/main/python/ctxword/README.md

 To start server:
 `$ bin/start_server.sh`

-Server has single route in root which accepts POST json requests with parameters:
+### Routes
+##### /suggestions
+Returns word replacement suggestions for following word in the sentence
 * "sentence": Target sentence.
 Number of word to find synonyms for must be passed as argument
-* "lower", "upper": Positions in the sentence of start and end of collocation to find synonyms for.
+* "index": Position in the sentence of the word to generate suggestions for.
-Note: sentence is split via whitespaces, upper bound is inclusive.
 * "simple" (Optional): If set to true omits verbose data.
 * "limit": Sets limit of result words number.

 Simple request could be made with a script, e.g.
 `$ bin/predict.sh "what is the chance of rain tomorrow?"
 5`
-Would find synonym for word "rain" in this sentence.
+Would find suggestions for word "rain" in this sentence.